zed/imunify360-doc/docs/faq_and_known_issues/README.md

 ### 17. Malware file reasons

-Starting from Imunify version 4.6 you can see the advanced reason why a file was detected as malicious.
+You can see the advanced reason why a file was detected as malicious.

 Go to <span class="notranslate">Imunify → Malware Scanner → Files tab → Reason</span>.
 See [Malware Scanner → Files tab](/dashboard/#files).